leouieda/website/now/index.md

 songs from many different cultures from around the world.
 I want to reconnect with music and people who aren't work colleagues and this has been a wonderful way to do it.
 It means time away from home but we're managing.

+I'm also hoping to pick up my guitar and ukulele more often.
+It's not always easy when I want to be in bed by 21:00 but I think it's worth it.
+Part of this also needs me listening to more music so I don't get bore of playing the same tunes for the past 20 years.
+I'm even considering signing up for some music lessons if I can find the time.

 <hr>